Codecademy/docs/content/react/concepts/hooks/terms/useRef/useRef.md

 When `useRef()` is called, it returns a ref object, and this ref object has a `.current` property.

-If no `initialValue` is provided, `myRef.current` will be undefined by default.
+If no `initialValue` is provided, `myRef.current` will be null by default.

 ## Example 1